MarcL/djcruze.co.uk/src/pages/mixes/2006-04-23-birthday-mix-april-2006.md

     - "DJ Cruze presents The Funkfinders – Cease! – White"
 ---

-Today I&#8217;m celebrating my 34th birthday (yes, I&#8217;m really that old!)
+Today I'm celebrating my 34th birthday (yes, I'm really that old!)
 Well, strictly speaking I did a lot of celebrating last night and hence I have a rather sore head today.
-If you&#8217;re ever in the Manchester area then check out a great little cocktail bar called [Socio Rehab][1] in Manchester&#8217;s Northern Quarter.
-It&#8217;s an awesome, dark and dingy little bar that does fantastic cocktails.
+If you're ever in the Manchester area then check out a great little cocktail bar called [Socio Rehab][1] in Manchester's Northern Quarter.
+It's an awesome, dark and dingy little bar that does fantastic cocktails.
 Plenty of fun was had by everyone and our wallets are a lot emptier for their London-style drinks prices!

 Anyway, what better cure for a hangover than to make a funky house music mix for you guys.
 Hopefully I can hold the mixing together.

 **Tracklisting:**

-  1. Tony Cha Cha vs Mark Simmons – Somebody Else (Rockefella Dub) – Spinnin&#8217;
+  1. Tony Cha Cha vs Mark Simmons – Somebody Else (Rockefella Dub) – Spinnin'
   2. Soul Avengerz – Love You Feel – Opaque Music
   3. High Life feat.
 Karime Kendra – Mercy On Me (Main Mix) – Onephatdeeva
   4. Kid Massive feat.
 Tiger Lilly – Bring It On – Blow Media